Everything you need to know before bookng a course!

 How much does it cost?

 The private course is made up of four sessions in your own home.
 The price starts at £350 depending on your location.
 The group course is £189 for a 4-week course.

 Do I need to do any other antenatal classes alongside Bare Birthing?

 My courses are designed to provide all the information you need to prepare for birth and beyond.
-We cover everything from pregnancy to the 4th trimester.
+We cover everything from pregnancy to birth to the 4th trimester.
 But I believe the more knowledge you can get your hands on the better!
 Just make sure it fits in with your own views and ethos.

 If there's anything you'd still like to know, please get in touch!
 Use the contact form, email me, or use social media.
 If you'd rather speak on the phone, drop me a message and we can arrange a call.